-- Prepare by checking grates and gutters outside your property are clear of leaves. - Avoid parking in low lying areas, e.g. near rivers. - Treat all flood waters as contaminated. - Keep in contact with family, friends and neighbours.
-Ensure you have an evacuation point planned e.g. a friend's or family member's house. - Avoid travel on city roads unless it is urgent.
-If you must drive, drive slowly to avoid causing ponded water being pushed onto people's property.
+- ⇒ Prepare by checking grates and gutters outside your property are clear of leaves. - ⇒ Avoid parking in low lying areas, e.g. near rivers. - ⇒ Treat all flood waters as contaminated. - ⇒ Keep in contact with family, friends and neighbours.
+Ensure you have an evacuation point planned e.g. a friend's or family member's house.